-Working with the power of nature
+Harnessing the power of nature

-Working with the order in nature
+Following the order of nature

-We feel the scent of the changing seasons
+Sense the fragrance of the changing season.

 If nature is left to nature,